tommcdo/kohana-twig/README.md

 ===========

 Kohana-twig is a [Kohana][1] 3.3 module for the popular [Twig][2] template engine.
-It was designed to offer the full capabilities of Twig, but more importantly, to work nicely with the features and development practices of Kohana.
+It was designed to offer the full capabilities of Twig with a strong focus on operating within the guidelines and best practices of the Kohana framework.
 This module provides a way to use Twigs exactly as Kohana [Views][3] are used, and it uses a custom Twig Loader to locate Twig template files in the [Cascading Filesystem][4].

 Installation
 ------------

-From your `MODPATH` directory, clone this project:
+First, clone this project from your `MODPATH/` directory:

+	cd modules/
-	git clone git://github.com/tommcdo/kohana-twig.git
+	git clone git://github.com/tommcdo/kohana-twig.git twig

+Then, enable the module in `APPPATH/bootstrap.php` by adding it to the modules
+initialization:

+	Kohana::modules(array(
+		// ... all your other modules ...
+		'twig'       => MODPATH.'twig',       // Twig templating engine
+	));

-This module was designed for Kohana 3.3, but can be easily made to work with Kohana 3.2 by changing all filenames to lowercase.
+This module was designed for Kohana 3.3, but can be easily made to work with Kohana 3.2 by changing all filenames within the `classes/` directory to lowercase.

 Usage
 -----

 Use Twigs just as you use would use Kohana Views.
-By default, your twig files go into the `twigs` directory anywhere in the cascading filesystem, and have a `.html` extension.
+By default, your Twig files go into the `twigs` directory anywhere in the cascading filesystem, and have a `.html` extension.
 (Both of these settings can be configured.)
-For example, suppose you have a twig file at `APPPATH/twigs/main.html`, with contents:
+For example, suppose you have a Twig file at `APPPATH/twigs/main.html`, with contents:

 	<p>Hello, {{ name }}</p>